DRIVER-EU/test-bed-design/doc/test-bed-description.md

 ## 3.4 Evaluation

 Evaluation is needed to verify that the Trial objectives have been achieved.
-The Test-bed provides two services for this: an Online Observer Support tool and an After-Action Review tool.
+The Test-bed provides two services for this: an Online Observer Support tool and an After-Action-Review tool.

 ### Online Observer Support tool